wp-plugins/microblog-poster/readme.txt

 3. MicroblogPoster Options page, Logs Section.

 == Changelog ==

+= 1.4.3 (30-09-2014) =
+- Adapted the free version of the plugin to work together with the new Enterprise add-on.
+Additional features available.

 = 1.4.2 (19-08-2014) =
 - Added support for goo.gl url shortener.